davew-msft/2019AzureMigrateYourApps/Lab1-MigrateYourData/README.md

     --collection inventory
 ```
 8. Go into your Azure Cosmos DB account and click on `Data Explorer`.
-9. Press the refresh button next to Collections if you don't see the tailwind collection
+9. Select the `refresh` button next to Collections if you don't see the tailwind collection
 10. Select the `tailwind` database.
 11. Expand the `tailwind` node, expand the `inventory` node, and select `Documents`
 12. You should see the inventory item documents are now in Cosmos DB